porjo/gosuntwins/README.md

 ### Howto

+Precompiled binaries for Linux are available for download on the [releases page](https://github.com/porjo/gosuntwins/releases).

+Otherwise, compile Gosuntwins yourself as follows:

 First [install Golang](http://golang.org/doc/install#install).
 On Redhat Linux that should be as simple as `yum install golang`.
 Then:

 - Install the repository `go get github.com/porjo/gosuntwins`